 A great standby for all the back-to-school basics, Walmart has most items on a typical school supply list covered at a budget-friendly price.
 The only downside about online shopping at Walmart is that it allows third-party sellers to sell there also, which can make the search results confusing.
 To limit your search results just to Walmart.com itself and not third-party sellers, just go to "filters" and under "retailer" select "walmart.com".

+Target always has great deals on back to school products.
+I also like that they have really cheap art sketchpads, which can otherwise become a big-ticket item.
 Another thing I like about Target is that since they sell pretty much everything, it's easy to qualify for the free shipping order minimum.

 Teachers often specify the Crayola brand on school supply lists, and this is because Crayola products are washable.
 If the teacher has requested a particular specialized Crayola product and you can't find it at stores, don't worry!
 You can shop directly at Crayola.com.
 Their modeling compounds such as Model Magic and modeling clay are available there, as well as any other Crayola product you can imagine.

 If the teacher has put a specialized Crayola item on the list that you can't find at other stores, you'll be able to get it at Crayola.com, as well as of course all of their more standard products.

 Amazon is certainly a good option, although often the items are sold in more bulk than you might want.
 Still, it's worth checking out and there are some good deals to be had, especially if you need several of one item.